Tafari-K/Lofi/README.md

 * External Form Handling
 Utilizes formdump.codeinstitute.net for backend form handling which is an effective, lightweight solution for capturing and testing form submissions without building a custom backend.
 * Invalid form submission
-Form that have not been filled with correct data or no data at all can not be submitted
+A Form that has not been filled with the correct data or no data at all can not be submitted.

 ​
 ## **Future-Enhancements**